Evergreen legal library · not legal advice

-The AI rules that concern your SME, explained with the official source up front.
+The legal library on AI, with the official source up front.

-In short: the AI Regulations hub gathers the rules that touch an Italian SME.
-Each brief keeps the facts — verified against the official source and citable — clearly separated from the NomotecnIA reading.
-So you always know what is law and what is our interpretation.
+In short, Regulations gathers the rules that affect an Italian SME.
+Each card keeps the facts — verified against the official source and citable — sharply separate from the NomotecnIA reading.
+Content is evergreen: no publication date, only the latest update.
+That way you always know what is law and what is our interpretation.

-We start with the two rules that weigh most on an SME adopting AI in Italy: the European regulation and the first comprehensive national law.
-Each brief follows the same model — the facts with their source, then our reading, always labelled as such.
+The four rules that weigh most on an SME adopting AI in Italy.
+Each card follows the same model — the facts with the source, then our reading, always labelled as such — and shows status and latest update in plain sight.

 EU Regulation · directly applicable In force · staggered